 We explore the concept of ‘conscious competence’ and the learned ability to identify self-imposed limitations as a pathway to tackling the barriers that limit our own elite performance.
 We show specific examples from Olympic, World Cup, Majors, Grand Slams and NCAA playoff preparation.
 We go behind the scenes and look at how the best manage both success and adversity.
-We take a deep dive into the psyche that allows world class athletes, operators, teams and organizations as they attempt to lock down their own formulas for success while they fight the battle, both internal and external, to sustain elite levels year after year, performance after performance, and season after season.
+We take a deep dive into the psyche that allows world-class athletes, operators, teams, and organizations as they attempt to lock down their own formulas for success while they fight the battle, both internal and external, to sustain elite levels year after year, performance after performance, and season after season.
 Many times becoming the victims of their own success.
 The right attitude truly becomes a competitive advantage.

 Who We are isn’t as important as Who We Think We Are

 There are and will continue to be countless examples of people who overcome obstacles that seem insurmountable to most of us.
-People who have built an immunity to physical constraints and maintain a single minded focus on their path towards greatness.
-In this seminar, we identify the mindset and approach of some of the world’s best and look back at some significant adversity they overcame – some that was self-inflicted – as they grind towards greatness.
+People who have built an immunity to physical constraints and maintain a single-minded focus on their path towards greatness.
+In this seminar, we identify the mindset and approach of some of the world’s best and look back at some significant adversity they overcame – some that were self-inflicted – as they grind towards greatness.
 This is the world we live in daily.
 This is the journey we embark on with our clients.
 Through conditioning and the development of a simple plan, we look at how elite thinking skills helped change or enhance the trajectory of some of sports and businesses most elite teams and individual performers.

 Consumer or Contributor?

-In every element of our lives it is important to consume.
+In every element of our lives, it is important to consume.
 We need resources to survive.
 Physically, psychologically, and clearly, financially.
 However, great teams, organizations, and individuals are made up of those who also strive to contribute.
 It is many of these people who leave a lasting impression, and more importantly, a significant legacy wherever they serve.
 Teachers, Doctors, Teammates, Performers, and Leaders alike, it is said that life really begins to happen for us individually when we can raise the level of those around us.
 Simply put, when we contribute to our organizations.

 “Trevor has been with us from the beginning and does a great job helping to support our personal development program.”